michaelxor/dotfiles/README.md

 ### Python

-The latest Python 2.x and 3.x branches are installed via Homebrew, and they are bundled with pip.
-The contents of <code>requirements.txt</code>
+The latest Python 2.x and 3.x branches are installed via Homebrew, and they are bundled with pip.  <code>virtualenv</code> and
+<code>virtualenvwrapper</code> are installed globally via pip.
+The
-are then installed via pip to a new clean virtualenv.
+contents of <code>requirements.txt</code> are then installed via pip to a new clean virtualenv.

 Pip and virtualenvwrapper are both configured to use ~/.virtualenvs as the default for new virtual environments, and there are a few useful hooks